Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Probabilistic Analysis of a D C Pair

-Here, the first equality is a mere definition of conditional expectation, while the second equality computes directly the conditional probability of the event in the summand.
+Here, the first equality is the mere definition of conditional expectation, while the second equality computes directly the conditional probability of the event inside the sum.
 From here, solving the sum with the techniques presented in the proof of \textsc{Lemma} \ref{Thm Full-First, Eligible First, Conditional Expectations}, the identity \eqref{Eq Conditional Expectation Eligible-First k, s Left} follows.
 The proof of the identity \eqref{Eq Conditional Expectation Eligible-First k, s Right} is similar. \end{proof} \begin{corollary}[Expected values of $ \Z^{\ef}_{\lt} $ and $ \Z^{\ef}_{\rt} $] With the definitions above, the following conditional expectations hold

 Here $ \Z^{ \ef }_{\lt} $, $ \Z^{ \ef}_{\rt} $ are the corresponding values of the objective function, furnished by the eligible-first algorithm for the problems $ \Pi_{\lt}$ and $ \Pi_{\rt} $. \end{corollary} \begin{proof}[Sketch of the proof.]
 The proof is analogous to the one presented in \textsc{Theorem} \ref{Thm Expectation Full-First, Eligible First}. \end{proof} Finally, we close this section presenting an estimate for the expected performance of the eligible-first algorithm on the $ \Pi_{\lt} $ and $ \Pi_{\rt} $ subproblems. \begin{corollary}[Approximation of $ \Exp(\Z^{\ef}_{\lt}), \Exp(\Z^{\ef}_{\rt}) $] With the definitions above, the following estimates hold